CoderSsVartak/Image-Reconstruction/README.md

    - Data is stored in the form of a dictionary, function is present in the code file to convert it from dictionary to numpy array.
    - Images are pickled using Joblib.

+## Could not upload GAN weights due to large size.

 # Algorithm Description:

   - Bucket size = 300